 Ross’s eyes widened.
 He licked his lips, feeling parched.
 He whispered, “Who was it?
 Who was the rat, Uncle Tim?”

 Ross gasped.
 Chills prickled his arms, and he felt sick.

-The rat blurred as Ross’ tears poured unchecked over his chin and dripped to his t-shirt.
+The rat blurred as Ross’s tears poured unchecked over his chin and dripped to his t-shirt.
 When he finished, exhausted, trembling, nauseated, the rat vanished for good.